 Are you sick and tired of these boring nutritional plans that you just can’t follow because you have a life?
 Do you want to eat well without the typical 6-8 meals plan that nobody follows?

-The good news is that I want to introduce you to the Brute Eating Blueprint to be JACKED, be more productive, and not have to stress about food again.
+The good news is that I want to introduce you to the Brute Fasting System to be JACKED, be more productive, and not have to stress about food again.

 How exactly does this intermittent fasting stuff work?

 Here’s how intermittent fasting works, straight from Martin Berkhan from Lean Gains:

 “The Leangains protocol consists of two phases; 16 hours of fasting, followed by 8 hours of feeding.
 During this period, three meals are usually eaten.
 Depending on the day, the composition of those meals varies; on workout days, carbs are prioritized before fat, while on rest days fat intake is higher.
 Protein remains fairly high on all days.”

 You don’t eat for 16 hours and then you eat for 8 hours.
 That’s how you get started.
 I now just eat for four hours or less everyday.

 That’s all there is it to it when you break it down to its core.
 I honestly just love the simplicity.
 I’m horrible at tracking calories and planning my meals out.

 Does this really make sense?
 Why even bother with Intermittent Fasting?

 Everyone always love to hear about the science along with the anecdotal advice.
 So I searched for complicated scientific explanations of what’s going on here.
 According to this piece on Dynamic Duo training: